 The other silhouette of the 1950s dress was somewhat opposite of the full skirted style, although the main features of the New Look remained.
 Dior once again led the way for subtle variations of the sheath dress, naming his collections Corolla, Tulip, H, A and Y Lines after the shape of the dress.

 The bodice was the same as a 1950s swing dress– tailored, fitted and nipped in at the waist.
 But the skirt of this type of dress was very closely fitted to the body from the waist down.
 The tighter and straighter, the better.
 This was the lean sheath dress, also known as the wiggle dress today.
-In their snuggest form, they have become symbols of the modern Pinup movement.
-Shop pinup dresses here.
+In their snuggest, curve hugging form, they have become symbols of the modern Pinup movement.
+Shop pinup dresses here and more wiggle dresses.

 The bodice was usually tailored and had either sleeveless, short cap or elbow-length sleeves.
 The neckline was often a high scoop or boat-neck.
 The high neckline with a long straight skirt gave the illusion of slenderness.
 The skirt was what we would call a pencil skirt today.
 It curved over the hips and tapered down to mid-calf.
 There was a vent or kick-pleat added to the back of the skirt so the wearer was able to walk.